 William Shakespeare’s Star Wars – Freddie was so pleased when he saw the Star Wars book, he is totally obsessed with all things Star Wars at the minute.
 So to introduce Shakespeare in a subject that he already loves is just fantastic.
 Below are all the Shakespeare books we have, but I imagine this will continue to grow.
 The Displate on the wall was a gift he purchased himself with Christmas money.

-But there are loads of other Shakespeare kids books we recommend;
+But there are loads of other Shakespeare books for kids that we recommend;

 To Wee Or Not To Wee is another favorite, Freddie got this for Christmas when he was about 8 or 9, and he devoured it.
 Of course, any type of potty humor is right down his street!